-The Havering Asylum Seeker and Refugee Psychology Service (HavASR) is a specialist trauma-informed psychology service that aims to support the emotional health and wellbeing of Refugees and Asylum-seeking children, adults and families in the Havering area.
-We aim to do this through working with the relevant community and voluntary services in the local area, and also offering specialist psychological assessment and intervention to refugee and asylum-seeking people.
-The HavASR has specialist expertise in working with survivors of prolonged and multiple trauma, including survivors of torture, human trafficking, childhood abuse, and domestic violence, and of working cross-culturally.
+The Havering Asylum Seeker and Refugee Psychology Service (HavASR) is a specialist trauma-informed psychology service that supports the emotional wellbeing of Refugees and Asylum-seeking children, adults and families in the Havering area.
+Our work is based on the values of Community Psychology and principles of Trauma Informed Practice.
+This means that we want to help people and also challenge unfair systems by collaborating with local communities, strengthening the relevant community and voluntary services in the local area, and promoting fairer access to psychological support.
+We offer specialist psychological assessment and intervention for refugee and asylum-seeking people, whilst also building the capacity of systems around individuals through consultation, training and partnership.

 A key aspect of our work is with partnership agencies (including mainstream mental health services) and non-statutory organisations, which involves supporting and upskilling those working closely with asylum seekers and refugees in the community through consultation and training.
 Organisations may include but is not limited to schools, social workers, housing and voluntary sector organisations.
 If you would like to access this aspect of our service for your organisation, please contact us so that we can tailor our support to your needs.